 As the world looks to try and return to some resemblance of normal, something that will be on a lot of office workers’ minds is how workplaces will be made sanitary.
-Employers will have an obligation to their staff to make offices safe and to drastically reduce the risk of transmitting infections between people.
+Employers will have an obligation to their staff to make offices safe and to drastically reduce the risk of transmitting infections between people through improved office hygiene.

 Fortunately it can be quite easy to put these measures in place.
 All it takes is a bit of logical thinking, gentle encouragement and the cooperation of all involved.
-Here’s a few ideas from the experts at Diamond Interiors…
+Here’s a few ideas on how you can tweak your office design from the experts at Diamond Interiors…

 - Try to avoid making an impact by posting hazard-type signage, which can scare and alarm people.
-Instead opt for gentle reminders to maintain social distancing, keep hands clean and to be respectful of others
+Instead opt for gentle reminders to maintain social distancing in the workplace, keep hands clean and to be respectful of others

 - Install automatic camera sensors that can quickly detect and monitor a person’s temperature as they enter the building.
 Access can then be granted or denied depending on the result